-CJC 240 - Law Enfor Mgt & Supervis 3-0-0-0-3 Prerequisites: None; Corequisites: None manager in law enforcement, communications, time-management in law enforcement, managing problems, training and law enforcement productivity.
+CJC 240 - Law Enfor Mgt & Supervis 3-0-0-0-3 Prerequisites: None; Corequisites: None

+This course provides a study of the best known methods and practices of police leadership and management.
+Topics include the role of the manager in law enforcement, communications, time-management in law enforcement, managing problems, training and law enforcement productivity.
 Upon completion, students should be able to identify and discuss methods and practices capable of moving law enforcement agencies forward into the twenty-first century.